overbrowsing/pluto/README.md

 ## Results

-Results are written to the [output/](output/) folder as Parquet tables.
-Each table is append-only: every batch of new evidence lands as its own `part-*.parquet` file, so a run can be stopped and resumed without rewriting anything already on disk.
+Results are written as Parquet tables.
+Each batch is saved as a separate `part-*.parquet` file, so runs can be stopped and resumed without rewriting existing data.

 ```
 output/